Educator Fund Virtual Information Sessions(held via Zoom)

 Come join LFJ’s Educator Fund manager for a special application orientation and Q&A!
 These information sessions provide the opportunity to learn more about LFJ’s Educator Fund, brainstorm ideas with the EF manager, and explore how the program could complement your goals for your school community.
 We will cover the basic vision and guidelines of the program and articulate what reviewers look for in a great proposal.
 We’ll discuss examples of successful projects from years past, and leave time for participants to begin their own creative visioning and application drafts.
 The first deadline is coming up soon on April 1, so if you’d like to learn more about the Educator Fund, please join us!

 How does the new LFJ Educator Fund differ from the old Educator Grants program?

 In August 2020, we paused our grants program to strategically redesign it.
 While the two programs have many similarities, there are some important differences.
 The LFJ Educator Fund works more in partnership with award recipients, with ongoing communication throughout the project process.
 We work to incorporate educators’ expertise about their own communities into the planning process, collaborating on how to effectively dismantle systemic inequities in education.
 Educator Fund awards range higher than the previous program’s—up to $25,000—and are aimed at tackling the root causes of injustices.
-Projects must align with one of three key outcomes, and priority consideration is given to those working in SPLC’s core states in the Southeast: Alabama, Georgia, Louisiana, Mississippi and Florida.
+Projects must align with one of three key outcomes and utilize an LFJ resource.
+Priority consideration is given to those working in SPLC’s core states in the Southeast: Alabama, Georgia, Louisiana, Mississippi and Florida.